-To order or have a trial, download and install VisualLab or DSC Curve Solutions.
+To order or have a free trial, download and install VisualLab or DSC Curve Solutions.
 You also need to download and fill the order form, return it to CaoTechnology.
 A licence key will send to you.

 To download VisualLab Order Form: